Professional Placement Equity Grant

 - 11 Oct 2023

 Commencing Students; Continuing Students

 - Value: $100 per day of placement to a maximum of $3,000 per session.

 - Duration: one off payment

 Provides financial assistance for Workplace Learning (professional placement).
-The grant is approximately $50 to $100 per week of placement.
+The grant is valued depending on the length of compulsory placement (see guidelines).
 Grants are not intended to provide an alternative to other forms of income and recipients are not to rely on payment occurring prior to attending their placement.

 Due to COVID-19 all placements will be confirmed with the relevant Faculty Workplace Learning Officer prior to payment.